gluster/distaf/README.md

  - To run all tests in a directory: `python main.py -d snapshot`

- - To run specific tests in a specific directory `python main.py -d snapshot -t "snaptest0 snaptest1"`
+ - To run specific tests in a specific directory: `python main.py -d snapshot -t "snaptest0 snaptest1"`
 ####Note:
      * Automation test logs are at /var/log/tests/ by default in management node.
 This can be changed by exporting LOG_FILE="/new/path/"